Kyniska/core/README.md

 # Voting procedure

-- all proposals for new laws or leaders must pass through circles of loyalties.
+- circles of loyalties: all proposals for new laws or leaders must pass through these circles
 - all members of circle must accept for proposal to move forward
-- if dissent occurs, opportunity for refinement/revision available
-- perspective provided (why it is not accepted, what change is requested/prefered or no modification is possible)
-- proposal returned to originating circle

 - arrays of addresses: addresses / string (proposed law or name of selected)
 - all agree: boolean
 - proposal forwarded to next circle
 - dissent: boolean / string
+- if dissent occurs, opportunity for refinement/revision available
+- perspective provided (why it is not accepted, what change is requested/prefered or no modification is possible) (String)
+- proposal returned to originating circle (string from one address to another)
+- originating circle can ask for clarification

+# Transaction costs

+- Community fund for addresses to pull from?